What is RTP and why understand it

 ---|---|

-98% + | Very high (rare) |
+98% + | Very High (Rare) |

-96% -97.99% | Good Slot Standard |
+96%–97.
+99% | Good Slot Standard |

-94% -95.99% | Below average, low-key RTP |
+94%–95.
+99% | Below average, low-key RTP |

-< 94% | Low RTP is often unprofitable to play |
+<94% | Low RTP - often unprofitable to play |

-Why is RTP not a win guarantee?
+Why is RTP not a guarantee of winning?

 Example:

-- You play 100 backs of 1 €.
-With an RTP of 96%, this does not mean that you will definitely get 96 € back.
-Maybe 20 €, maybe 300 €.
+- You play 100 spins of 1 €.
+With RTP of 96%, this does not mean that you will definitely get €96 back.
+Maybe 20 €, or maybe 300 €.
 It all depends on volatility.

 How RTP relates to volatility

-Parameter | What does |
+Parameter | What does | mean |

 Volatility | Frequency and size of winnings |